 WAN interface shows correct traffic at about 3mbps on graph.

-#2 Updated by Jean Cyr almost 6 years ago
+#2 Updated by Jean Cyr about 6 years ago

 Yes it happens consistently.
 The HOME interface is one of two vlans configured on the em1 lan interface.
 The em1 interface itself is not configured in pfsense, only the two vlans.